 Aggravated Assault with a Deadly Weapon

-The criminal offense of aggravated assault does not require that another person is actually touched.
+The criminal offense of aggravated assault does not require that anyone is touched or physically injured.
 Instead, the crime is focused on the threat of violence by putting another person in fear.

 Depending on how the object was used, even an item such as a baseball bat, a wrench, or a frying pan might be considered to be a deadly weapon.

 Lawyers for Aggravated Assault with a Weapon in Tampa, FL